kuyugama/addon-system/README.md

 ## What is addon?

-> Very useful thing!
+> Beneficial thing!

-Addon is a mini-project(usually independent) that provides interface for your main project and can be used as a part of it.
+Addon is a mini-project(usually independent) that provides an interface for your main project and can be used as a part of it.

 Addon is a directory that contains at least two files: